 If communication is not effective, the next step is to contact your attorney.
 Your attorney can contact the other parent’s attorney to discuss the particular disagreement and try to work out a mutual understanding of the parenting provision dispute.
 If the other parent will not listen to you, it is likely that he or she will likely listen to his or her attorney.
 Even when the other parent is taking steps to intentionally make the parenting plan fail, advice from his or her attorney about the dire consequences to taking such steps may help curtail this type of behavior.

 If you are dealing with another parent who is not abiding by the plan, you need an attorney to help you.
 We have experience assisting our clients resolve their problems with parenting plans.
 Call us today to talk about your situation.

 Finally, when all avenues of communication fail, it may be necessary to file a motion for contempt or to modify.
 If the parent is intentionally and knowingly disobeying the court order, he or she may be subject to the court’s contempt powers, which may include attorney’s fee awards or even jail time.
 Moreover, repeated and willful violations can serve as a basis to modify the current parenting schedule.
 Courts do not take major violations that deprive a parent of visitation time lightly, and attempts to alienate a parent by denying parenting time will be harshly dealt with.
 Although returning to court may seem an unsavory option, if a parent is particularly intransigent or difficult to deal with, it may be the only solution.

-If you have concerns about intentional violations of a parenting plan, call us today at (732) 529-6937.
-We can help you with solutions for your case.
+If you have concerns about intentional violations of a parenting plan, call us today at (732) 529-6937. with solutions for your case.